 Extract the maximum value from the available space

 The size of your headshot as it appears on your LinkedIn profile does not afford you a great amount of ‘real estate’, so it is important to make the most of the space provided.

 A well-proportioned shot of your head and the top of your shoulders will help you to fill this space.
 The background of your image should also not be too busy, as the objective should be to draw attention to the main subject – you.

-I, Steve Lawton, shoot impactful corporate and actors’ headshots in black & white and colour, capturing and selling the qualities that make you unique.
+I, Steve Lawton, shoot corporate and actors’ headshots in both black & white and colour, capturing and selling the qualities that make you unique.
 Contact me today with any queries about my service and the packages that I offer at various price points.